dsawwork/training-20240708/hw2_ans.md

     foo();
     ```

     `var a  =1 ` gets hoisted upwards and the value of `a` is the different in both log statements since `a` is redefined.
-TO fix this, use `let` or `const` to scope the variables to the block.
+TO fix this, use `let` or `const` to scope the variables to the block and limit values to the scope.

-4.
+5.
     ```
     [1,2,3] // push 3 to arr array ref
     [1,2,3] // no change as foo2 sets a new array reference